turingschool/curriculum/source/projects/monsterporium/extract_notification_service.markdown

 end
 ```

-Run `bundle install`.
+With that in place, run `bundle`.

+#### Setup for Testing

-Let's create a default rake task that will run all our tests:
+Let's create a rake task that will run all our tests.
+In the `Rakefile` in the project root:

 ```ruby
 $:.unshift File.expand_path("./../lib", __FILE__)